Deborah Cheetham Fraillon: Don Banks Music Awards

-In 2023 Deborah Cheetham Fraillon was awarded the Don Banks Music Award in the inaugural Creative Australia Awards, taking the place of the Australia Council Awards.
+In 2023 Cheetham Fraillon was awarded the Don Banks Music Award in the inaugural Creative Australia Awards, taking the place of the Australia Council Awards.
 The Don Banks Music Award was established in 1984 to publicly honour a senior artist of high distinction who has made an outstanding and sustained contribution to music in Australia.

+Red Ochre Award for Lifetime Achievement

+Cheetham Fraillon received the 2025 Red Ochre Award for Lifetime Achievement for artistic excellence.